onepub-dev/dcli/README.md

 Check out the the --install option to install the script into your path.

-You can now copy the exe to another machine (that is binary compatible) and run the exe without having to install Dart, DShell or any other dependancy.
+You can now copy the exe to another machine (that is binary compatible) and run the exe without having to install Dart, DCli or any other dependancy.

 # Calling cli applications

-DShell can call any console application.
+DCli can call any console application.

-DShell does the nasty with the String class using Dart's (2.6+) 'extension' feature.
+DCli does the nasty with the String class using Dart's (2.6+) 'extension' feature.
 The aim of this somewhat unorthodox approach is to deliver the elegance that Bash achieves when calling cli applications.